artsiomkorzun/1brc-walkthrough/Walkthrough.md

     }
 }
 ```
 Here is the first bit trick.
-To compute the index of an entry in keys array we need to do `hash % keys.length`.
+To compute the index of an entry in the keys array we need to do `hash % keys.length`.
 But because `keys.length` is a power of two, we can do `hash & (keys.length)` instead.
 A division is heavier than masking.
-This trick is used in maps, queues and other data structures.
+This trick is used in maps and other data structures.
 Next, we see that we allocate pretty large arrays.
 It has pros and cons:
 * No need to write resize logic.
 Unique keys <= 10K.
 * Reduces the number of collisions.